ralphbean/slides/bsides/buffalo/2025/provenance.md

 - 📍 Where was it assembled?
 - 🏭 Where did its parts come from?
-- 🌱 Did it meet organic criteria?
+- 🌱 Did it meet blah organic criteria?
 - 👩‍🔬 Which quality inspector assessed it?
 - 📜 What certifications does it have?